By Empress Eve

 I’m a big fan of Canadian actor William Shatner (of Star Trek fame, of course) and he was delightful in this film, so I’d have been happy just to watch his DJ Dan do his Christmas Eve radio show for 90 minutes.
 But, A Christmas Horror Story gives us much more, and with a twist as well.

 The segments with the family of four weren’t as dramatically compelling at first, but as their story unfolds, we learn more about them.
 Plus, Krampus is pissed at them, so that was cool, and there were some humorous parts here.
-I felt this tale was more in line with something you’d see on Tales Of The Dark Side.
+I felt this portion was more in line with something you’d see on Tales from the Darkside.

 A Christmas Horror Story is a well-made anthology film that combines frightening tales with Christmas whimsy, with a dose of Shatner that’s sure to please.
 It’s the perfect edition to your holiday horror viewing, especially come December 5th, Krampusnacht (Krampus Night).